crake7/Network-Pen-Test-Tools/README.md

 ## Requirements

-* It is recommended to use the tools in this repository using *virtual environments*.
+* It is recommended to use the tools in this repository with *virtual environments*.
 This keeps your projects and its dependencies separate from your main Python installation.
 ```
 $ sudo apt-get install python3-venv
 $ sudo mkdir myvirtualenvfolder